HelOWeen/ewa-selfdb-update/Readme.md

 - Navigate to the folder where you place the tool
 - Run it with the "import" parameter: _EVESqlToMdb.EXE import_

-If everything went as expected, it sould look similar like this:
+If everything went as expected, it should look similar like this:
 ![EVESqlToMdb results](./gfx/evesdetosql.png)

-Now we've recreated the old SQl server table layout - something we're familiar with and can work on.
+Now we've recreated the old SQL server table layout - something we're familiar with and can work on.

 ### EVESqlToMdb
 EWA uses only a subset of all of the EVE data CCP provides.
 And from the data tables it uses, only a subset of all of the data provided within a table.
 For example we're of course interested to see in which stations we sold what.
-We therefore need the station names and the solor systems in which those are located.
+We therefore need the station names and the solar systems in which those are located.
 However, we don't need the exact coordinates of the stations.
 So just drop that data in order to keep the update as small as possible.

 As you can see from the [EVESqlToMdb documentation][evesqltomdb], the XML defines which data to use.
-EVESqlToMdb has two buttons labled _"Test"_ which lets you test _(sic!)_ the respective database connectivity.
+EVESqlToMdb has two buttons labeled _"Test"_ which lets you test _(sic!)_ the respective database connectivity.
 IOW: have you got the configuration right?

-If both tests are successfull, you may start the data export from SQL server to the empty EWA database with _"Start data transfer"_
+If both tests are successful, you may start the data export from SQL server to the empty EWA database with _"Start data transfer"_

 Watch _(or not)_ the export progress.
 After all data has been exported, two things will happen.